GStreamer/gstreamer/markdown/frequently-asked-questions/git.md

 you need to either send a request to the development lists, or directly ask one of the maintainers.
 We usually only consider requests by developers who have been active for some time and have shown to be competent GStreamer contributors.
-If you are not already a registered developer with a user account on Freedesktop.org, you will have to provide them with:

-1.  your desired username

-2.  your full name

-3.  your e-mail address

-4.  a copy of your public `sshv2` identity.
-If you do not have this yet, you can generate one by running `ssh-keygen -t rsa -f ~/.ssh/id_rsa.pub-fdo`.
-The resulting public key will be left in `~/.ssh/id_rsa.pub-fdo`

-5.  your GPG fingerprint.
-This will allow you to add and remove `ssh` keys to your account.

-Once you have all these items, review
-<http://freedesktop.org/wiki/AccountRequests> for instructions on what to do
-with them.

 ## I ran autogen.sh, but it failed with aclocal errors.
 What's wrong?